 A few years ago we ran out of room in our living room’s entertainment center for all the movies and moved them to a built-in bookcase in the hallway.
-I never knew what to do with this bookcase and it’s been used differently over the years.
+I never knew what to do with this bookcase.
 It’s been a homeschool bookcase, a toy shelf, and a junk collector.
 I think originally it used to be a door opening that went from the hall into the dining room that they closed in on one side and made the hallway side a bookcase.

-One day while spring cleaning I realized it would be the perfect place for all of our movies and games.
+Recently I realized it would be the perfect place for all of our movies and games.
 I was right!
-The shelves are the perfect size for dvd’s and games.
+The shelves are the perfect size for DVDs and games.
 My girls and I sat there one day arranging all the movies alphabetically and by collections.
-In other words, all Star Wars movies are together.
+Now all of the Star Wars movies are together.
 I love it!
-It has made finding the movie we want to watch.
+It’s definitely easier to find the movie we want to watch.

-I used a publishing program called Serif and played around with different fonts till I got the look I wanted.
+I used a publishing program called Serif PagePlus (now called Affinity Publisher).
+I played around with different fonts to get just the right look for each quote.
 It is my favorite thing.
 You can look at it and instantly know something about our family.
 We have everything from Gone With the Wind to Robin Hood Men in Tights.
 Believe it or not, I had this printed at Sam’s Club.
-They just happened to be running a poster printing sale or else this would have cost up to $50 to be printed and we had it printed for $10.
+They happened to be running a poster printing sale or else this would have cost up to $50.
+We had it printed for $10.
 They did a beautiful print job!
 Oh, and this amazingly huge frame was free!
 Our neighbor was getting rid of it and gave it to us.
 Score!